shailen-naidoo/vedux/README.md

 # Vedux

-Is an ultra lightweight centralized state management library that is just under  _27 lines_
+A ultra-lightweight state management library for Vue.js, it just does enough to help you manage state without locking you in

 ### Installation